 Lumbar sympathetic nerve block — overview and purpose

-A lumbar sympathetic nerve block can serve to diagnose and treat pain in the lower back.
-Lower back pain can be caused by several lumbar spine conditions or neurological conditions.
+A lumbar sympathetic nerve block can help diagnose and treat pain in the lower back.
+Lower back pain can be caused by a wide range of lumbar spine conditions or neurological conditions.
 Undergoing a sympathetic nerve block can help physicians determine the cause of your pain and the best treatment option for you to find pain relief.

 At Laser Spine Institute, we understand the pain and frustration you experience daily because of your chronic back pain.
-Our care team is here to help you find a lasting solution for your pain so you can get back to doing the things you love.
+Our dedicated team is here to help you learn about options for relief so you can get back to doing the things you love.
 As you continue to research your chronic back pain, we encourage you to reach out to us with your questions.

 Purpose of lumbar sympathetic nerve block

-A lumbar sympathetic nerve block is an injection of local anesthetic in the lumbar spine to determine the source of pain in the lower back and sometimes leg and foot.
-The sympathetic nerves are located in the lumbar spine (lower back) and are located on either side of the spine.
-These nerves are responsible for controlling basic functions, like temperature control and blood flow, but sometimes the double as pain transponders, sending pain signals to the related extremity, i.e., the leg or foot on the corresponding side.
+A lumbar sympathetic nerve block is an injection of local anesthetic in the lumbar spine to determine the source of pain in the lower back or the extremities.
+The sympathetic nerves are located in the lumbar (lower) spine on both sides.
+These nerves are responsible for controlling basic functions, like temperature control and blood flow, but sometimes act as pain transponders, sending pain signals to the related extremity, such as the leg or foot on the corresponding side.

 During a lumbar sympathetic nerve block, local anesthetic will be injected into the sympathetic nerve on the painful side.
 If the pain reduces, the physician will know that your pain is caused by something impacting your sympathetic nerve.
 There are so many causes of lumbar pain that this process can help physicians determine the source of your pain and move more efficiently to find a solution for your pain relief.